-Compagnie Financière Rupert, a Swiss partnership limited by shares, holds 5 221 000 Richemont 'A' shares and 522 000 000 Richemont 'B' registered shares representing 10% of the equity of the Company and controlling 51% of the Company's voting rights.
+Compagnie Financière Rupert, a partnership limited by shares, having its registered office in Bellevue, Geneva, Switzerland, held 5 221 000 Richemont 'A' shares and 522 000 000 Richemont 'B' shares representing 10% of the Company's capital and 51% of its voting rights.
 Mr Johann Rupert, Chairman of Richemont, is the sole General Managing Partner of Compagnie Financière Rupert.
 Messrs Ruggero Magnoni and Anton Rupert, both non-executive directors of the Company, and Prof Juergen Schrempp, are partners of Compagnie Financière Rupert.

-As at 31 March 2020, there were no other significant shareholders in the Company, i.e. with at least 3% of the voting rights.
-No disclosure notifications were published during the year under review.
-Disclosure notifications by significant shareholders of the Company can be viewed on the SIX Swiss Exchange's website at www.six-exchange-regulation.com/en/home/publications/significant-shareholders.html
+As at 31 March 2021, there were no other significant shareholders in the Company, i.e. persons holding at least 3% of the voting rights.
+Disclosure notifications by significant shareholders of Company can he viewed Swiss Exchange's SIX website at www.six-exchangeregulation.com/en/home/publications/significantshareholders.html